Washington Digital Government Summit 2025 Banner

 A message from our Keynote Speaker

-This year marks the 25th Annual Washington Digital Government Summit, offering a unique opportunity for state and local government IT leaders in Washington to experience the power of collaboration and innovation.
-The Summit brings together government professionals and industry partners to share ideas and insights on how technology can transform the government experience, making it more efficient, transparent, and responsive for all.
+The Washington Digital Government Summit offers a unique opportunity for state and local government IT leaders in Washington to experience the power of collaboration and innovation.
+In this time of reduced budgets, cybersecurity concerns, the desire to improve the government experience, incorporate AI in everything we do, and the overwhelming need to modernize our aging technology and business process, the Summit brings together government professionals and industry partners to share ideas and insights on how we can continue to move forward together.
 I hope you’ll join us!

 - Bill Kehoe, Director and State Chief Information Officer, Washington Technology Solutions, State of Washington